 (E C) Paddy Apling

-Born on 11th April 1925 as Edward Chatterton Apling, he found his baptismal name a bit too pompous for taste, growing up.
+Born in April 1925 as Edward Chatterton Apling, he found his baptismal name a bit too pompous for taste, growing up.
 With no connections to Ireland, his choice of nickname supplanting his own given name related to a highly successful musical comedy play, which opened the year of his conception, which was in turn based on a best-selling novel.
 A note of early sharp irony is clearly involved, since the young Edward’s mother had been hoping for a girl before his birth – but there also is a tone of mild rebellion already brewing in the choice.

 Called “Paddy – the Next Best Thing”, the play held the longest run record at the Savoy Theatre.
 It went on to become a 1933 Hollywood movie, starring Janet Gaynor in a “gamin” role.
 The Paddy of the title is a spirited Irish young woman whose elder sister is about to marry a wealthy man, despite not loving him.
 Paddy sacrifices herself by marrying him instead – hence the “next best thing” part of the title.
 The story, such as it is, inevitably allows the hero and heroine to come to realise that, after all, they do indeed truly love one another.
 The film would have been showing in Britain around Christmas-time when the young Edward was coming up to 8 years of age.